 Serious about Science

-Dr Nigel Rulewski established the company The Vitamin D Company (Natural Products Corp) and this website over a decade ago.
+Dr Nigel Rulewski established the company The Vitamin D Company (Natural Products Corp) and this website over a decade ago in collaboration with Oliver Gillie who spent much of this life spreading the word about Vitamin D3.
+Sadly, Oliver passed away in May 2021.

-A physician with experience in multiple specialties, Nigel spent over 25 years in the pharmaceutical industry as a chief medical officer gaining unusually broad drug development experience, ranging from identifying and assessing promising drugs to developing novel clinical positioning, designing and leading clinical trials, achieving FDA approvals, directing regulatory affairs, and supporting successful fundraising initiatives.
+Nigel is a physician with experience in multiple specialties, who spent over 25 years in the pharmaceutical industry as a chief medical officer gaining unusually broad drug development experience, ranging from identifying and assessing promising drugs to developing novel clinical positioning, designing and leading clinical trials, achieving FDA approvals, directing regulatory affairs, and supporting successful fundraising initiatives.

-His interest utilization of Vitamin D3 led to the development of a micro-capsule formulation of Vitamin D3, available here.
+His interest in the utilization of Vitamin D3 led to the development of a micro-capsule formulation of Vitamin D3, available here.

 - A new government policy is needed for sunlight and vitamin D. Brit J Dermatol 2005;154:1052-61